 * Duration for each step shall be individually calibratable in addition to number of sequence repetitions.

-** If reverse lights are ON prior to entering step 6, this step shall be skipped.*, in ECE homologated markets, the vehicle rear fog light will not be lit if the trailer is connected.
+** If reverse lights are ON prior to entering step 6, this step shall be skipped.

+***Step 7 is applicable only to vehicles in ECE homologated markets, in ECE homologated markets, the vehicle rear fog light will not be lit if the trailer is connected.

-*** If tail lights have been turned on through hard switch in vehicle, tail lights shall remain on during this step.
+**** If tail lights have been turned on through hard switch in vehicle, tail lights shall remain on during this step.